rfpuyana/modulada_amplitud/README.md

 This is the first time I deal with the Google Maps API so this log is a repository for similar implementations in the future.
 Since my programming level reaches only the basis I am including a list of Google Maps APi related notes as well as Javascrip basic concepts learnt in the process.

+Day 4

+From this point on I need to leave my audio files clean and ready in Soundcloud.
+That will take a bit.

 Day 3
 So I wasn’t able to make the thing work with Closures but then I stumbled a note about the forEach array method.